Permutrees: Permutreehedra

 We have seen in Proposition~\ref{prop:refinementPermutreeFan} that the $\decoration$-permutree fan~$\Fan[\decoration]$ refines the $\decoration'$-permutree fan~$\Fan[\decoration']$ when~$\decoration \less \decoration'$.
 It implies that all rays of~$\Fan[\decoration']$ are also rays of~$\Fan[\decoration]$, and thus that all inequalities of the $\decoration'$-permutreehedron~$\Permutreehedron[\decoration']$ are also inequalities of the $\decoration$-permutreehedron~$\Permutreehedron[\decoration]$.

 \begin{corollary} For any two decorations~$\decoration \less \decoration'$, we have the inclusion~$\Permutreehedron[\decoration] \subseteq \Permutreehedron[\decoration']$. \end{corollary}

-In other words, the poset of $(n-1)$-dimensional permutreehedra ordered by inclusion is isomorphic to the refinement poset on the decorations of~$\noneCirc{} \cdot \Decorations^{n-2} \cdot \noneCirc{}$ (remember that the decorations on the first and last vertices do not matter).
-Chains along this poset provide \defn{Matriochka permutrees}.
+In other words, the poset of $(n-1)$-dimensional permutreehedra ordered by inclusion is isomorphic to the refinement poset on the decorations of~$\noneCirc{} \cdot \Decorations^{n-2} \cdot \noneCirc{}$ (remember that the decorations on the first and last vertices do not matter by Remark~\ref{rem:bijectionsPermutrees}).
+Chains along this poset provide \defn{Matriochka permutreehedra}.
 This poset is illustrated on \fref{fig:permutreehedra} when~$n=4$.

 \hvFloat[floatPos=p, capWidth=h, capPos=r, capAngle=90, objectAngle=90, capVPos=c, objectPos=c]{figure} { } {The $\decoration$-permutreehedra, for all decorations~$\decoration \in \noneCirc{} \cdot \Decorations^2 \cdot \noneCirc{}$.} {fig:permutreehedra}